 I continue to explore various traditions and practices all the while integrating a secular life with all its complications and joys within continuous and committed practice.

 I teach grounded in Shinzen’s secular system of attention training; my competency and certification therein is my primary qualification.
 That being said, my ongoing experience in several Buddhist traditions’ conceptual and practice paradigms combined with Unified Mindfulness’ universal applicability and adaptability afford traction and enthusiasm discussing and advising any and all attentional practices spiritual, religious, or otherwise identified.

-For my own practice, I’ve relied mainly on Shinzen Young and Unified Mindfulness, Rob Burbea’s body of work, The Mind Illuminated, Leigh Brasington’s presentation of jhana, ortho-and-heterodox Theravada teachers and texts, and broadly what’s been called Pragmatic Dharma.
-Finally, and especially as my practice has matured, I’ve been greatly helped by exposure to Indo-Tibetan Vajrayana and Dzogchen.
+In my own practice I’ve been greatly fortunate to be supported by Shinzen Young and Unified Mindfulness’ teacher training program, Leigh Brasington’s instruction in jhāna, Rob Burbea’s writing and recorded retreats, The Mind Illuminated, Stephen Snyder’s work, innumerable other teachers’ texts and recordings, and broadly what’s been called Pragmatic Dharma.
+Finally, and especially as my practice has matured, I’ve been humbled and helped by teachings and teachers of Vajrayana, Dzogchen, and Zen.

 Some of my other interests include philosophy of mind, morals, and metaphysics, cognitive and neuro-science, qualia computing, psychedelics, and any art which poignantly depicts the homeostatic activity of autopoietic agents eliding entropy.

 I intend to realize, research, and make available the benefits of dedicated contemplative practice for all.
 To that end, in addition to furthering my own practice and teaching, I am studying philosophy and cognitive science at the University of Toronto.